 Chuquet, Nicolas (nēkôläˈ shükāˈ) [key], c.1450–1500, French mathematician, probably b.
 Paris.
 Little is known of Chuquet's life.
 At Lyons in 1484 he composed a manuscript on the science of numbers, which was finally published in two parts in 1880 and 1881.
-The first part, called the "Triparty," was a treatise on algebra and contained the first use of the radical sign with an index (such as the number 3, indicating a cube root); the second part contained the statement of, and the replies to, a set of 156 mathematical problems.
+The first part, called the "Triparty," was a treatise on algebra and contained the first use of the radical sign with an index (as in

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.